HomeLatest NewsTelecomGoogle snubs EU telcos network cost sharing demand as old idea, bad for consumers

 Advertisement

 “In 2021, we invested over 23 billion euros in capital expenditure – much of which is infrastructure,” Brittin said.
-These include six large data centres in Europe, 20 subsea cables globally, with five in Europe, and caches to store digital content within local networks in 20 locations in Europe.
+These include six large data centres in Europe, 20 subsea cables globally, with five in Europe, and caches to store within local networks in 20 locations in Europe.

 Get the day's headlines from Tech Observer straight in your inbox